top of page

 1. Implement an Escape Room.

 Escape rooms have quickly become the most popular lesson I teach in my classroom.
 My students love them, and so do I!
-Last year, I decided to get super risky: I scheduled my formal observation (the rest are unannounced) on Halloween in my 7th grade classroom.
+Last year, I decided to get super risky: I scheduled my formal observation on Halloween in my 7th grade classroom.
 My lesson: "The Tell Tale Heart" escape room.

 My students read "The Tell Tale Heart" the day before the escape room.
 On Halloween, they walked into my dark classroom, our door covered in pictures of Edgar Allan Poe, read hearts I bought from the Dollar Store, and yellow caution tape.
 I played spooky music on my smart board and explained to students that the old man's heart was hidden somewhere in our classroom.
 It was their job as detectives to find it!